watdahecklol32/xoshiro/README.md

-## A basic implementation of the xoshiro in LuaU
+## A basic implementation of xoshiro pseudorandom number generator (PRNG) in LuaU